Templar-Protocol/yield-model/README.md

 ## TODO
 - [ ] connect to frontend
+- [ ] standardize the data format for all coins and ensure they all go up to the same timestamp
+- [ ] add parameter for calculating yield for a custom date range
 - [x] Add more currencies
 - [x] Add more historical data
-- [ ] standardize the data format for all coins and ensure they all go up to the same timestamp
 - [x] refactor csv data into a data directory